 Natural horsemanship is the philosophy of working with horses by appealing to their instincts and herd instincts.
 It involves communication techniques derived from wild horse observation in order to build a partnership that closely resembles the relationships that exist between horses.

 There are countless “schools” or theories of natural horsemanship but the following ideas are common to most of them:

 The human must be knowledgeable of the horse’s natural instincts and communication system, and use this knowledge in their work with the horse.
-At Beartooth MT Ascent the troubled young man learn from Natural Horsemanship Trainers this method of horse communication.
+At Beartooth MT Ascent the troubled teens learn from Natural Horsemanship Trainers this method of communication with the horse.
 This translates directly into how they communicate with the people in their lives.
 The students learn from the horse, very quickly how their non-verbal communication is translated by the horse.
-Horses can not be manipulated or lied to.
-They “see right through you”.
+Horses cannot be manipulated or lied to they “see right through you”.
 Horses do not respond to intimidation or threats, they respond to the clear communication of respect, consistency, and leadership.
-Only when the young man communicates in this language will he become a trusted partner with the horse!
+Only when the young man communicates in this language will he become a trusted partner to the horse!